developerinshafa/Handloom-web-app/README.md

-# 🧵🧣 Handloom E-commerce Platform
+# 🧵🧣 Sri Handloom E-commerce Platform
 📌 A simple and user-friendly Handloom E-commerce Website where users can browse, explore, and purchase traditional handloom products online.

 ## The system supports main users.